-Background organizational context
+Background organisational context

-There are several elements used by the organization in order to offer adults (vulnerable or not) access to non-formal education.
-One important element concerning the organizational context is the collaboration with other organizations.
-To obtain the best demand-supply agreement as possible, Citizenne collaborates with a lot of other organizations.
+There are several elements used by the organisation in order to offer adults (vulnerable or not) access to non-formal education.
+One important element concerning the organisational context is the collaboration with other organisations.
+To obtain the best demand-supply agreement as possible, Citizenne collaborates with a lot of other organisations.
 This happens for several reasons; first of all because of scale advantages, but also to attract new target groups.
 The coordinator says:

-"Citizenne is a small organization offering non-formal adult education - too small to carry out big projects on its own.
-Working together with other companies and organizations creates possibilities and leads to a win-win situation for all, as long as all partners stand by an agreement on what is to be done by who (...)
-Through all sorts of institutional collaborations the participants of one organization are introduced to the activities of others and vice versa" (D1_01).
+"Citizenne is a small organisation offering non-formal adult education - too small to carry out big projects on its own.
+Working together with other companies and organisations creates possibilities and leads to a win-win situation for al, as long as all partners stand by an agreement on what is to be done by who (...)
+Through all sorts of institutional collaborations the participants of one organisation are introduced to the activities of others and vice versa."
+(D1_01)